 Genre Fiction »

 - Horror Writers Association Horror headlines, conventions, free excerpts, writing tips, reading lists, author interviews, new horror releases and much more.

-Thriller authors created ITW to celebrate the thriller genre, to enhance the prestige and raise the profile of thrillers, to award prizes to outstanding thriller novels and authors, and to create opportunities for collegiality within the thriller community.
+- International Thriller Writers, Inc. Thriller authors created ITW to celebrate the thriller genre, to enhance the prestige and raise the profile of thrillers, to award prizes to outstanding thriller novels and authors, and to create opportunities for collegiality within the thriller community.

 - Mystery Writers of America Mystery Writers of America is the premier organization for mystery writers, professionals allied to the crime writing field, aspiring crime writers, and those who are devoted to the genre.

 - Science Fiction and Fantasy Writers of America Official site of the nonprofit organization offering an extensive list of sci-fi and fantasy links.

 - Romance Writers of America A nonprofit association providing networking and support to romance fiction writers.

 - Western Writers of America The official website of the Western Writers of America where you can obtain information about Old West topics, contact western authors, get “Spur Award” updates, etc.